 - If the option for “Allow viewers to export as CSV” is disabled, viewers will not be able to export a dataset.
 Note that they will still be able to view dashboards, capture screenshots and export analytic pods, with the exception of the record list.

-- Contributor can disable option to “allow viewers to export as CSV”.
+- Contributors can disable option to “allow viewers to export as CSV”.

-- Contributor can join, apply filters and alter the column headings.
+- Contributors can join and alter the column labels and formats.

-- Contributor can manage data permissions for Viewers and Contributor only.
+- Contributors can manage data permissions for Viewers and Contributor only.

 Creators and Editors have the same permission level, there’s just the added distinction on who created the dataset.
 Creators and Editors have all Contributor permissions plus the following:

-- Creators/Editors can changing the data, manage portfolio settings, and delete the data.
+- Creators/Editors can change the data, manage portfolio settings, and delete the data.